Integrated Media Arts (IMA)

 IMA-306 Screening Consciousness: Memory And Mind in the Movies (3 credits)

 The images flickering across the cinema screen are the closest thing to our own dreams that humans have created.
-The medium of film seems to be the perfect vehicle for creating bizarre dreamscapes, imaginative riddles, and impossible paradoxes.
-In this course we will consider film and TV representations of dreams, consciousness, memory, identity, and time.
-We will investigate the nature and limits of both human-and non-human-consciousness from the perspectives of art, physics, psychology, philosophy, and poetics.
-Students will apply what they observe in their own creative projects.
+The medium of film may be the perfect vehicle for creating bizarre dreamscapes, imaginative riddles, and impossible paradoxes.
+In this course, we will consider movie representations of dreams, consciousness, memory, identity, and time.
+Exploring these topics from the perspectives of physics, psychology, philosophy, and poetics, we will consider the unique power of film to represent and reflect the nature and limits of human (and non-human) consciousness.

 IMA-307 The Human Body in Art and Society (3 credits)